GSA/digitalgov.gov/content/posts/2013-03-20-census-takes-march-madness-to-a-new-level.md

 ## **Want to Learn More?**

-Take a look at the presentation from the Cenus Bureu&#8217;s Eric Newburger on the <a href="https://www.WHATEVER/2013/03/20/census-takes-march-madness-to-a-new-level/census-bureau-data-visualization-mission_0-1/" rel="attachment wp-att-98462">Census Bureau&#8217;s Data visualization mission</a> (PPT, 5.14 MB, 22 slides, March 2013) to increase the ratio of graphics to text in publications both online and in print and open their datasets and analyses to a broader public.
+Take a look at the presentation from the Cenus Bureu&#8217;s Eric Newburger on the <a href="{{< relref "2013-03-20-census-takes-march-madness-to-a-new-level.md" >}}" rel="attachment wp-att-98462">Census Bureau&#8217;s Data visualization mission</a> (PPT, 5.14 MB, 22 slides, March 2013) to increase the ratio of graphics to text in publications both online and in print and open their datasets and analyses to a broader public.
 Also, learn more about creating the Census Bureau&#8217;s [data visualization of the week](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/03/data-visualization-of-the-week_0.pdf) (PDF, 3.75 MB, 22 pages, March 2013) from Alex Tait of International Mapping.
 Learn more about Data Visualization: Images That Tell a Story from the March 2013 training demo:

 [youtube=http://www.youtube.com/watch?v=yxK9Cb-TSGM&w=600]

 You can also watch an another training on Data Visualization and Infographics in Government from October 2012:

 [youtube=http://www.youtube.com/watch?v=bgpGefaZVJ4&w=600]

 **

 **